-285 In the Mediation Pilot project of the Centrum Internationale Kinderontvoering in the Netherlands, a specially trained mediator, who was not conducting the mediation in the specific case, interviewed the child concerned and submitted a report on the interview; in the United Kingdom, the mediators involved in the reunite mediation scheme, where appropriate, ask the court seised with the return proceedings to order that the child be interviewed by a Children and Family Court Advisory Support Service Officer (CAFCASS Officer) and that the report be made available to the parents and mediators, see the 2006 Report on the reunite Mediation Pilot Scheme (op. cit. note 97), p.
+&lt;sup>244 In the Mediation Pilot project of the Centrum Internationale Kinderontvoering in the Netherlands, a specially trained mediator, who was not conducting the mediation in the specific case, interviewed the child concerned and submitted a report on the interview; in the United Kingdom, the mediators involved in the reunite mediation scheme, where appropriate, ask the court seised with the return proceedings to order that the child be interviewed by a Children and Family Court Advisory Support Service Officer (CAFCASS Officer) and that the report be made available to the parents and mediators, see report on reunite Mediation Pilot Scheme (op. cit. note 86), p.
 10.

-286 For example in the United Kingdom (England and Wales), the Family Mediation Council's 'Code of Practice for Family Mediators' agreed by the Member Organisations, 2010, available at < www.familymediationcouncil.org.uk > (last consulted 16 June 2012), provides that '(m)ediators may only undertake direct consultation with children when they have successfully completed specific training approved by their Member Organisation and / or the Council and have received specific clearance from the Criminal Records Bureau' (at paras 3.5 and 5.7.3); see also Chapter 14 below.
+For example in the United Kingdom (England and Wales), the Family Mediation Council's "Code of Practice for Family Mediators" agreed by the Member Organisations, 2010, available at < www.familymediationcouncil.org.uk >, provides that "[m]ediators may only undertake direct consultation with children when they have successfully completed specific training approved by their Member Organisation and / or the Council and have received specific clearance from the Criminal Records Bureau" (at paras 3.5 and 5.7.3); see also Chapter 14 below.

-287 See J. McIntosh (op. cit. note 265), p.
+&lt;sup>246 See J. McIntosh (op. cit. note 228), p.
 5.